jacob-haimes/kairos.fm/content/posts/blogposts/chatbots-and-informed-consent/index.md

 ## One way to solve the problem

 Here's the thing, this isn't a difficult problem to solve.
 We can address a very significant portion of this problem _right now_ with known technical solutions similar to those that have been implemented to prevent chatbots from saying the names of certain [specific individuals](https://www.theatlantic.com/technology/archive/2024/12/chatgpt-wont-say-my-name/681028/).
-Doing so would require a coarse filter that stops conversations whenever they vear too close towards _potentially_ problematic.
+Doing so would require a coarse filter that stops conversations whenever they vear too close towards _potentially_ problematic.[^7]

 However, as mentioned previously, whether or not a chat response is indicative of a concerning mental health problem is not trivial; depending on the patient and context, two chat conversations could be seen as harmless or extremely concerning.
 As a result, Big Tech would massively reduce the space of conversations that could be had with their systems if they were to implement such an approach.
 They simply won't do this, because it will hurt their bottom line.

 The simplest solution, in my opinion, is to create meaningful liability for model developers when their intentionally ill-defined systems are used for mental health.
-Similarly to the [scramble](https://futurism.com/openai-forensic-psychiatrist) we've recently seen OpenAI conducting in an attempt to calm this brewing storm, we would see a massive shift in the priorities of these companies.
+Similarly to the [scramble](https://futurism.com/openai-forensic-psychiatrist) we've recently seen OpenAI conducting in an [attempt](https://openai.com/index/strengthening-chatgpt-responses-in-sensitive-conversations/) to calm this brewing storm, we would see a massive shift in the priorities of these companies.

 ## The mental health crisis